In early 2020 Saffron was engaged by telecom group Swisscom on the creation and development of a digital entertainment suite.

 To allow for a greater range of expression, The Gateway has a categorised adaption for specific content.
 Sports content gains a light which has increased pace and intensity, mimicking the aesthetic qualities of stadium floodlighting.
 Non-sport related content, from fiction to drama to comedy, takes on a cinematic treatment of lens flare and projector flicker.

 We worked closely with the Swisscom team to create a nomenclature system for descriptors and UI elements from TV packages to cinemas across Switzerland.
 The wider Swisscom visual identity was honed to create a specific toolkit for blue.
 This approach ensured enough visual equity to maintain recognition as a Swisscom product whilst allowing for sufficient dynamism to best represent the world of entertainment and content on offer.

 Setting it in motion

 Making the identity work in motion was crucial for a digital-forward product.
-Movement allows the Gateway to be both a dynamic and purposeful element.
-A robust set of motion behaviours were attributed to the Gateway to allow it to interact with content in an organised manner whilst keeping options open to content creators to play with.
+Movement allows The Gateway to be both a dynamic and purposeful element.
+A robust set of motion behaviours were attributed to The Gateway to allow it to interact with content in an organised manner whilst keeping options open for content creators to play with.